Google Shopping Ads Budget

 How much you’re paying for a click will depend on the type of traffic you’re targeting (branded clicks will be much cheaper) and the quality of product feed.
 Let’s say John is searching for some sneakers on Google.
 Once he types his query, Google will scan your products feed and will try matching the most relevant products to Johns query.
 If your feed is well optimized, the product John will see will be closer to what he’s looking for and he’s more likely to click on your ad.

 Google Shopping Average CVR

 The average Google Shopping Ads conversion rate is 1.91%.
-Which means that for every 100 clicks, 1.91 clicks will convert to buyers.
+This means that for every 100 clicks, 1.91 clicks will convert to buyers.
 This is important because the more clicks you can convert to buyers the less you’ll pay for a conversion.

 Remember John?
 Once he clicks on your ad and lands on your website, that’s where your website conversion comes into play.
-If John clicked on your ad and found the shoes he was looking for on a well designed, trustworthy website, he’s more likely to make a purchase.
+If John clicked on your ad and found the shoes he was looking for on a well-designed, trustworthy website, he’s more likely to make a purchase.